-I discovered this Spiked Knotted Cable Chain in Edith Johns Creative Stitches (p.
-53) This mouthful of a name is one of those stitches that at first glance I thought it was too complex to hold much interest.
-Then once I was in the swing of it my opinion shifted a this stitch forms an interesting texture and is more versatile than I first thought.
+I discovered this Spiked Knotted Cable Chain in Edith Johns’ Creative Stitches (p.
+53).
+The name is a mouthful, and this is one of those stitches that I thought at first glance was too complex to hold much interest.
+Then, once I was in the swing of it, my opinion of this stitch shifted — it forms an interesting texture and is more versatile than I first thought.

-Cross the thread over the needle and wrap the thread under the needle point.
+Cross the thread over the needle and wrap the thread under the needle’s point.

 Pull the needle through the fabric to make a twisted chain stitch.

 Slide your needle under the thread at the top of the twisted chain (as illustrated).

 Pull your needle through.
 Note: at this stage, you are not going through the fabric, just under the thread.
 Make a snug knot but take care not to pull your thread too tight.

 Below the twisted chain, insert your needle on the right.
 As illustrated, have your needle point inwards, with the point emerging inline to the top right of the first twisted chain stitch.

 Keep the thread under the needle (as you would in Buttonhole Stitch).
 Pull your needle through.
 This creates the first Spiked knotted cable stitch.

 To start the second stitch, insert your needle to the left of the spike as illustrated